yegor256/blog/_drafts/_team.md

 In just a few weeks I realized that the reality was very different.
 Most of those 30 programmers were actually junior and could barely tell the difference between an object method and a static one.
-I also found out that there weas no architecture at all, just a collection of `.java` files created by different people at different times.
+I also found out that there was no architecture at all, just a collection of `.java` files created by different people at different times.
 And, of course, it became obvious that no matter how hard I tried, my ideas wouldn't be accepted, simply because they sounded too scary to those "talented" people.